-For a long time, Word has a set of Autoformat shortcuts to make horizontal lines, here’s how they work, how to change them and how to stop them when out of control.
+Word has a set of AutoFormat shortcuts that make horizontal lines, here’s how they work, how to change them, color the lines and how to stop lines when they get out of control.

 There are six horizontal line shortcuts.
 For each one type the same character three times at the start of a new line then press Enter.

 For example, press the dash key three times on a new line, then enter.

 And there’s more …

 The three above are the best known but there are others.

 Whenever you automatically make a line, a small tooltip appears with some options.

 Undo Border Line – changes back to the characters you typed.
 The usual undo shortcut, Ctrl + Z, will do the same thing.

 Stop Automatically Creating Border Lines – will turn off the AutoFormat | Border Lines option entirely.

 Control AutoFormat Options … goes to the settings for AutoFormat as you type.